Tellusant/docs/maps/tellusant-global-experience-base.md

 This serves us well when we calibrate our products to client needs.
 We know what realistic elasticities look like, we know what the limits in growth come from, and more.

-While our products are analyticsl, our experience is human.
+While our products are analyticsl, our experiences are personal and human.

 ---
 #### <img  src="assets/svg/tellusant-global-experience-base.svg" alt="Tellusant Global Experience Base">